CalderaWP/Caldera-Forms/readme.txt

 4. **Great Looking Forms** - Create great looking forms.

 == Changelog ==

+= 1.3.1.2 (November 18, 2015 ) =
+* FIXED: Annoying little bug that broke reCaptcha due to new script loading.

 = 1.3.1.1 (November 12, 2015 ) =
 * FIXED: Annoying little bug that broke the "Next" button if you have a required Checkbox or Radio on a later page.
 (I know right?)